25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Promise

-A `Promise` is an object representing the eventual completion or failure of an asynchronous operation.
+A `Promise` is an object representing the eventual completion or failure of an asynchronous operation

 Promise is:

-- An object that keeps track about whether a certain event has happened already or not.
+- An object that keeps track about whether a certain event has happened already or not
-- Determines what happens after the event has happened.
+- Determines what happens after the event has happened
-- Implements the concept of a future value that is expected.
+- Implements the concept of a future value that is expected

 Promise States:

-1. **pending**: initial state, neither _fulfilled_ nor _rejected_.
+1. **pending**: initial state, neither _fulfilled_ nor _rejected_

-2. **fulfilled**: meaning that the operation was completed successfully.
+2. **fulfilled**: meaning that the operation was completed successfully

-   - A promise is _fulfilled_ if `promise.then(f)` will call `f` "as soon as possible."
+   - A promise is _fulfilled_ if `promise.then(f)` will call `f` "as soon as possible"

 3. **rejected**: meaning that the operation failed.

-   - A promise is _rejected_ if `promise.then(undefined, r)` will call `r` "as soon as possible."
+   - A promise is _rejected_ if `promise.then(undefined, r)` will call `r` "as soon as possible"

 - If the promise is fulfilled or rejected, the corresponding handler is called

-- A promise is said to be **settled** if it is either _fulfilled_ or _rejected_, but not _pending_.
+- A promise is said to be **settled** if it is either _fulfilled_ or _rejected_, but not _pending_

 - `Promise()` constructor: